Former quarry opens as nature reserve

 Minera quarry in Wrexham opens as nature reserve

-A former limestone quarry has opened to the public as a nature reserve after people spent six years helping reclaim the site.
+A former limestone quarry has opened to the public as a nature reserve after conservationists spent six years helping nature reclaim the site.

 Tarmac, the former owners of Minera quarry, gave £100,000 to help North Wales Wildlife Trust and supporters to turn it into a nature reserve.